berkanumutlu/laravel-example-app/README.md

 # Laravel Example App

-It is an article publishing web project using Laravel.
+It is an article publishing web project using Laravel Framework.
 There is an admin panel within the project.
-In the admin panel, administrators and users can be created, articles can be added, edited and deleted, categories can be added, edited and deleted, and categories can be assigned to articles.
-On the web side, users can view the list of articles, filter by categories, and comment on articles.
+Administrators and users can be created in the admin panel, adding-editing-deleting articles, adding-editing-deleting categories, assigning categories to articles, changing site settings and listing logs can be done.
+On the web page, users can list articles, publish articles, write comments, and filter by categories.

 ## Installation